1 – Uses for hermetic connectors

 The protection against moisture is very important for many sensor applications.
 Ingress of moisture can degrade sensor amplifier electronics or cause measurement errors/drift.
 In the worst case going unnoticed and leading to false sensor readings!
 For Sensors / Industrial Automation, metric M8 and M12 connectors according to IEC 61076-2 have established themselves as the industry standard – with hermetic variants available on the market.

 The hermeticity of these connectors is usually determined with a helium leak tester.
 A pressure differential of 1 bar is applied by a vacuum pump.
 Then helium is sprayed onto the connector and the leakage through the seal is measured.
 For a connector to be considered “hermetic”, the helium leak rate needs to be below 1e-7 to 1e-8 mbar*l/s.
-As the helium molecule is really small, connectors which fulfill this criterium are also completely air tight, waterproof and easily fulfill all the typical IP ratings (IP67, IP68, IP69K).
+As the helium molecule is really small, these connectors are also completely air tight, waterproof and easily fulfill all the typical IP ratings (IP67, IP68, IP69K).

 Now, let’s get into the different sealing methods in more detail!

 2 – Epoxy or Silicone based polymer sealed connectors

 The first technique we are going to consider is potting.
 Typically, the potting compounds which are used are epoxy resins or silicone-based compounds.
 Often a regular non-hermetic connector design with plastic insulators is used as a basis.
 The potting compound is then backfilled into the rear cavity of the connector.
 An appropriate curing process is used at the end to remove the binder from the potting compound and to form the hermetic seal.